Best YETI products and accessories | CNN Underscored

 Yeti Rambler 12-Ounce Colster Can Insulator ($24.99; yeti.com)

 It’s officially football season and there’s nothing worse than a lukewarm beer on Sunday.
 Keep your favorite brew ice cold all game long with this can insulator.
-Plus, it comes in different sizes to fit your favorite can including slim and tall options.
+Plus, it comes in different sizes to fit your favorite can, including slim and tall options.

 Yeti Rambler 10-Ounce Wine Tumbler ($24.99; yeti.com)